sdw-online/chatgpt-app/README.md

     app.run(debug=True)
 ```

-Once all the previous steps in A-C are completed, we can run the app in a dev location.
-I can access the app using [http://localhost:5000/](http://localhost:5000/) in my browser once I run my script.
+Once all the steps in A-C are completed, we can run the app and access it by entering [http://localhost:5000/](http://localhost:5000/) into my URL.

 # Conclusion

+It’s important to note ChatGPT still spits out errors and biases in some of the answers it feeds back to us, so it's still a long way off from replacing certain developer roles or acting as a primary source of reliable information.
+Nevertheless, it’s hard to ignore the fact it can accelerate the software development process by serving as an excellent co-pilot to developers.

+Developers with technical expertise and domain knowledge are more equipped at delivering solutions faster to end users with ChatGPT than without it.
+Here's another way to put it - it does a better job of making good engineers great than making average engineers good.
+But that’s a topic for another day.

+It’s likely one of the emerging threats to search engines like Google because of its ability to condense answers to questions in clear and concise sentences without all the hassle of sifting through several links and articles.

-This is just the starter-pack in getting my custom version of ChatGPT off the ground in the event of another system crash on the web’s preview version.
+This is just the starter pack in getting my custom version of ChatGPT off the ground in the event of another system crash on the web’s preview version.
 There’s more work to add on the front-end and UX side that is currently on my to-do list.

-Understanding what tasks ChatGPT shines in will increase your productivity rate as an engineer.
-ChatGPT is a great co-pilot, but it’s still far from becoming a tool that replaces many developer jobs.
-But that’s a topic for another day.

-Here is the link to my GitHub page that contains the full repository for the code shared:
+But this can serve as a backup in case ChatGPT goes down again.